HorizontalPodAutoscaler (HPA) support¶

 HPA controlled CPU pods SHOULD have appropriate resource requests or affinity rules (enabled in their subcharts and tested to work) so that k8s scheduler does not schedule too many of them on the same node(s).
 Otherwise they never reach ready state.

-If you use different models than the default ones, update TGI and TEI resource requests to match model requirements.
+If you use different models than the default ones, update inferencing services (vLLM, TGI, TEI) resource requests to match model requirements.

 Too large requests would not be a problem as long as pods still fit to available nodes.
 However, unless rules have been added to pods preventing them from being scheduled on same nodes, too small requests would be an issue: